Skaradams/restful_sync/README.md

 <tt>observed_resources</tt> is a list of models that trigger a call to the distant API when created, updated or deleted

+> You shouldn't include models that are nested in another observed resource

 <tt>accessible_resources</tt> is a list of models that can be accessed through the API

 <tt>api_token</tt> is the app token to ensure access to distant API (must have this token registered in its DB)